Best Legal Marketing Software for Attorneys

 Budget-Friendly ($50-199/mo)

-FlashCrafter ($50/mo) and Justia ($0-199/mo) offer affordable options for solo attorneys.
+FlashCrafter (quality-focused growth plan) and Justia ($0-199/mo) offer affordable options for solo attorneys.
 FlashCrafter provides complete marketing platform; Justia is basic directory listing.

 Mid-Range ($500-1,000/mo)